 Captain Eddie V. Rickenbacker was a pilot for the United States Military during both world wars.
 He was awarded the Medal of Honor for his service during World War 1, where he attacked seven German aircraft alone despite all odds against him.
 In World War II, Captain Rickenbacker’s plane got lost & crashed into the Pacific, leaving himself and seven other men stranded on a rubber raft for nearly a month.
 The Detroit Section of the Society of Automotive Engineers held a reception at the Book Cadillac in January 1943, in honor of Captain Rickenbacker, who was visiting for the first time since his rescue from the Pacific.

 Following the conclusion of World War II, James M. Crawford, the 1945 SAE President, received a letter signed by the President of the Unites States, Harry S. Truman, thanking the technical committees for their extensive and practical contributions to victory in World War II.
 The committees work in developing standards guided the enormous production programs of the era.

 PIONEERS OF PROGRESS

 In addition to the aviators involved in Americas war efforts, there are many SAE members who were also celebrities.

-Another prominent SAE member was Amelia Earhart.
+Amelia Earhart was a prominent member of SAE International.
 A pioneer for women, especially for women in STEM, she made history as the first woman to make a solo flight across the Atlantic.

 As technology continued to develop throughout the years, SAE standards matched the leaps industry made to continue providing aircraft safety into the jet age.

-In 1996, the S-18 committee released two standards that are known today as the twin pillars of modern aviation safety:
+In 1996, the S-18 committee released two standards that are known today as the Foundations of Aircraft & Systems Safety: